bernhardAxonIvy/doc/source/engine-guide/tool-reference/engine-cockpit/index.rst

 .. rubric:: Opening the Cockpit

-After successfully starting the |ivy-engine|, you can launch the engine cockpit via the |ivy-engine| info page.
+After successfully starting the Axon Ivy Engine, you can launch the engine cockpit via the Axon Ivy Engine info page.
 To do so, open the address: http://ServerName:Port/ in your browser and click the :guilabel:`Cockpit` tab.
 This will open the dashboard: http://ServerName:Port/system/faces/view/engine-cockpit/dashboard.xhtml